soonkienyuan/DataAnalytics_Capstone_case_study2/README.md

 The report will describe the comprehensive and detailed approach to solving the issue, as well as your analysis and findings.

+You may downlaod the report and open in Rstudio- [click here](https://github.com/soonkienyuan/DataAnalytics_Capstone_case_study2/blob/main/capstone/Report.Rmd)

+or The content accessible on the Rpubd website  -[Rpubs](http://rpubs.com/soonkienyuan/945467)

 ### one of the fascinating report section
 ### Data credibility